Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Validity of Bias Measures

 As NLP technologies model regularities in natural language, bias measures should for example assign higher bias values to words associated with (human) stereotypes.
-Hence, a common approach is to validate NLP bias measures against data from human behavior: e.g., common knowledge of stereotypes, results from psychological tests \shortcite{caliskanSemanticsDerivedAutomatically2017,cao_intrinsic_2022}, or statistics of the gender division for occupations in the USA \shortcite{caliskanSemanticsDerivedAutomatically2017,zhao_gender_2018,webster_measuring_2021}.\footnote{We note that occupational gender statistics are imperfect operationalizations for occupational gender stereotypes.
+Hence, a common approach is to validate NLP bias measures against data from human behavior: for example, common stereotypes, results from psychological tests \shortcite{caliskanSemanticsDerivedAutomatically2017,cao_intrinsic_2022}, or statistics of the gender division for occupations \shortcite{bommasani2022trustworthy,caliskanSemanticsDerivedAutomatically2017,webster2020measuring,zhao_gender_2018}.\footnote{We note that occupational gender statistics are imperfect operationalizations for occupational gender stereotypes.
 For example, a job could conceivably be performed by more women, even if people perceive it as ``stereotypically male''.
 Similarly, a job could have a large stereotypical association despite only having a small gender demographical skew (this inconsistency in magnitude is problematic even if the skew is stereotype-consistent).}

-From this perspective, \shortciteauthor{caliskanSemanticsDerivedAutomatically2017} \citeyear{caliskanSemanticsDerivedAutomatically2017} compared their WEAT bias measurement with behavioral responses in an Implicit Association Test (IAT) \shortcite{greenwald1998} to establish convergent validity.
+For example, \shortciteauthor{caliskanSemanticsDerivedAutomatically2017} \citeyear{caliskanSemanticsDerivedAutomatically2017} compared their WEAT bias measurement with behavioral responses in an Implicit Association Test \shortcite<IAT;>{greenwald1998} to establish convergent validity.
 They found that concepts that yielded a larger IAT score (i.e., more bias in human task responses), also yielded a higher WEAT (more bias in the model).
-Although we endorse the general approach of validating NLP bias measures with human data, it must be noted that the IAT measure of bias has itself been subject to validity concerns \shortcite<e.g.,>{nosek_promoting_2015,greenwald_understanding_2009,hogenboominprep}.
+Although we endorse the general approach of validating NLP bias measures with human data, it must be noted that the IAT measure of bias has itself been subject to validity concerns \shortcite<e.g.,>{greenwald_understanding_2009,hogenboominprep,nosek_promoting_2015}.
 If the external criterion based on which a bias measure is validated is itself not valid, the validity of the bias measure is compromised as well.
-Another problem is that we do not know beforehand what similarity should be expected, since it is improbable that the model represents human biases perfectly --- making it difficult to assess the validity of the measurement using this approach.
+Another problem is that we do not know beforehand what similarity should be expected in the first place, since it is improbable that the model represents human biases perfectly---making it difficult to assess the validity of the measurement using this approach.